flowr-analysis/flowr/wiki/Capabilities.md

-_This document was generated automatically from '/home/runner/work/flowr/flowr/src/r-bridge/data/print.ts' on 2024-09-09, 09:52:15 UTC summarizig flowR's current capabilities_
+_This document was generated automatically from '/home/runner/work/flowr/flowr/src/documentation/print-capabilities-markdown.ts' on 2024-09-27, 07:13:49 UTC summarizig flowR's current capabilities (version: 2.0.25)._

 The code-font behind each capability name is a link to the capability's id.
 This id can be used to reference the capability in a labeled test within flowR.
 Besides, we use colored bullets like this: